hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

 This exists immediately below finalExcluded.
 Immediately above finalExcluded, you can place a consecutive band of numbers of length countStart.

-The best I have found...
+For more than 6 boxes, the best I have found are...
 ```
 boxes  __best found__
  7        328